-Black widow spiders are most recognized for the red hourglass shape on the back.
+Black widow spiders are most recognized for the red hourglass shape on their back.
 Contrary to legend, female black widow spiders rarely devour the male black widow spider after mating.

-Black widow spiders are often found around wood piles and gain entry into a structure when firewood is carried into a building.
+Black widow spiders are often found around wood piles and gain entry into structures when firewood is carried into buildings.
 They are also found under eaves, in boxes, and other areas where they are undisturbed.

 The venom of a black widow spider is a neurotoxin and is used as a defense.
 Black widow spiders do not bite humans instinctively.
 The black widow spider bite can cause severe pain.
-Young children and the elderly are especially susceptible to a severe reaction to a black widow spider bite.
+Young children and the elderly are especially susceptible to their toxin and, if bitten, should immediately seek medical help.

 Avoid black widow spider bites by wearing heavy gloves when moving items that have been stored for a long period of time.
-Spiders often hide in shoes, so check shoes and shake them out before wearing.
-When spider webs are visible, use caution before putting your hands or feet in that area.
+Spiders often hide in shoes, so check shoes before wearing, especially if they’re stored outside or in the garage.
+When spider webs are visible, use caution before putting your hands or feet in the area.

 Brown recluse spiders have a characteristic dark brown violin marking on their back.

 Brown recluse spiders often live outdoors in debris and wood piles.
-They can be found indoors in storage areas and dark recesses.
+People can find them indoors in storage areas and dark recesses.

-Like the black widow spider, the brown recluse spider bites in defense and does not bite humans instinctively.
-They will bite humans when the clothing they are hiding in is worn.
+Like the black widow spider, the brown recluse spider bites in defense and does not strike humans instinctively.
+They will bite humans when they are wearing the clothing they are hiding in.
 The brown recluse spider bite is painful and can produce an open, ulcerating sore.

 To avoid brown recluse spiders, avoid keeping clothing on the floor.
-Store clothing and shoes inside plastic containers, and shake out all clothing that has been in a hamper before wearing or washing.
+Store clothing and shoes inside plastic containers, and shake out anything that has been in a hamper before wearing or washing.